destinsaba/ASL_Alphabet_Classifier/README.md

 3. Set up Weights & Biases (wandb) for experiment tracking

 ## Training the Model
 To train the model, run the `classifier.py` script.
 This script will train the model on the ASL Alphabet dataset and save the best model based on validation loss.
+Alternatively, download the previously-trained best_model here: [https://drive.google.com/file/d/1L0SPc-Wms54PWnAQkrNqIPBqRL94efO9/view?usp=sharing]

 ## Evaluating the Model
 To evaluate the model, use the model_evaluation.ipynb Jupyter Notebook.
 This notebook will load the best model, evaluate it on the test dataset, and provide various metrics such as accuracy, confusion matrix, and classification report.